 The HOCKEY HAMMER is a training aid that is ILLEGAL for game play.
-It is designed to help strengthen the wrists and arms while practicing ball handling skills on the TechPitch or in other close-control spaces.
+It is designed to help strengthen the hands, wrists and lower arms while practicing fine motor, ball handling skills.
+Using the Hockey Hammer for hitting will give a player a false sense of power.
 All sticks are 36.5 inches in length with extra weight (illegal weight) in the head and toe.
 During training, begin by holding the stick a few inches closer to the head and as strength improves retreat towards the end of the handle.

 BIRTH OF THE HOCKEY HAMMER

-The HOCKEY HAMMER stick weighs less than two pounds.
-The weight limit for a legal stick is 737 grams, most are only 500-650 grams.
-The HOCKEY HAMMER sticks are all about 850 grams -- so about 200 grams heavier than most sticks and 110 grams heavier than the legal limit.
-I've ordered ten (10) of the HOCKEY HAMMERS and they should be available in early October.
+The HOCKEY HAMMER stick weighs a little less than two pounds.
+Most hockey sticks weigh less than 1.5 pounds (500-650 grams).
+The HOCKEY HAMMER sticks weigh about 850 grams -- about 200 grams heavier than most sticks and 110 grams heavier than the legal limit.
 Remember, these are completely ILLEGAL for game play -- says so right on the stick.